Nikos Sofialakis: The Emerging Artist

-The Monumental Works Child of the Occupation, Defender and El Greco
+The Works Child of the Occupation, Defender and El Greco

-At the 1945 Parnassos Exhibition, Sofialakis was privileged to meet the great Cretan author, Nikos Kazantzakis, who was so impressed with the artist that he visited his atelier twice.
+At the 1945 Parnassos Exhibition, Sofialakis met the great Cretan author, Nikos Kazantzakis, who was so impressed with the artist that he visited his atelier twice.
 “I entrust to you my two ideas, that you might write them out in marble – the ‘Enslaved Greek Child’ and the ‘Execution Pole of Agia’”, Kazantzakis told the Artist upon his second visit to his atelier, during which he commissioned Sofialakis for the monumental works Child of the Occupation and Defender (the Execution Pole of Agia). “ […] The pole of Agia was a large oak where the Germans tied their hostages and executed them one by one.
 Most of the shots are at heart level, so the wood is close to snapping there. […] This second one [idea] is my Christ and my God; 480 Cretans perished on it, taken as hostages from the fields.
 Can you make it so that freedom breaks free from this pole?
 Do it, and I will set the work at my own expense.”
 Sofialakis ‘wrote out in marble’ both works, which would become two of his greatest compositions and emblematic visions of the Greek post-war era.